Daily Diet and Energy

 The solution is to break this cycle by choosing foods that raise blood sugar gradually and keep it stable.
 Fiber, protein, and fat are your three allies: they slow down gastric emptying and glucose absorption, flattening the blood sugar curve.

 Eggs are an excellent "energy" food: their high-quality protein and choline content (essential for brain function) make them a morning ally.
-Nuts and almonds combine protein, fat, and magnesium, the latter being involved in cellular energy production.
+Walnuts and almonds combine protein, fat, and magnesium, the latter being involved in cellular energy production.

-Solving the afternoon slump
+Solving the Afternoon Slump

 FoodCraft Tip

-Low-GI recipes with FoodCraft
+GI-Controlled Recipes with FoodCraft

 Does coffee really give you energy?